mohammadrony/emarket/README.md

 ## Project Overview

-This project is a complete web app with a frontend, backend, and database.
-It uses the Vue.js framework for the frontend, the Express.js framework for the backend on a Node.js app, and a MySQL database.
-You can start setting up this project from [here](https://github.com/mohammadrony/emarket#project-setup).
+This is a e-commerce web application with a frontend, backend, and database.
+It uses the Vue.js framework for the frontend, the Express.js framework for the backend with Node.js, and a MySQL database.
+Instructions for the project setup are [here](https://github.com/mohammadrony/emarket#project-setup).

 ### Project UI Overview